ledgerW/pathlight/memory-bank/activeContext.md

 - Payment systems need to be flexible to allow for scenarios like result regeneration
 - AI-generated content needs intelligent parsing to create structured, user-friendly displays
 - Visual organization of information significantly improves user experience and comprehension
+- Content-specific icons provide immediate visual cues that help users quickly understand the nature of each item
+- Bullet list format makes structured content more scannable and digestible for users
+- Keyword analysis can be used to intelligently assign relevant icons to content items

 This document will be continuously updated as work progresses and new insights are gained.